operating-system-Lab/LAB1/README.md

 ### Types of the operating system:

-**Batch Operating System:** This type of operating system does not interact with the computer directly.
+1. **Batch Operating System:** This type of operating system does not interact with the computer directly.
 There is an operator which takes similar jobs having the same requirements and groups them into batches.<br />
-**Time-sharing operating System:** This type of operating system allows many users to share computer resources.
-(Max utilization of the resources).
+2. **Time-sharing operating System:** This type of operating system allows many users to share computer resources.
+(Max utilization of the resources).<br />
-**Distributed operating System:** This type of operating system manages a group of different computers and makes appear to be a single computer.<br />
+3. **Distributed operating System:** This type of operating system manages a group of different computers and makes appear to be a single computer.<br />
-**Network operating system:** This type of operating system running on a server and provides the capability to manage data, users, groups, security, applications, and other networking functions.<br />
+4. **Network operating system:** This type of operating system running on a server and provides the capability to manage data, users, groups, security, applications, and other networking functions.<br />
-**Real-time operating system:** This type of operating system serves real time system and the time interval required to process and respond to inputs is very small. <br >
+5. **Real-time operating system:** This type of operating system serves real time system and the time interval required to process and respond to inputs is very small. <br >